fhnw-imvs/fhnw-digital-signage/client/README.md

 # mgmtapp client service

-## Install Raspbien on a Raspberry Pi
+## Install Raspbian on a Raspberry Pi
-Please follow the official installation guide to install Raspbien on the Raspberry pi: https://www.raspberrypi.org/documentation/installation/installing-images/
+Please follow the official installation guide to install Raspbian on the Raspberry pi: https://www.raspberrypi.org/documentation/installation/installing-images/